-Crockpots and Instant Pots are en vogue right now, and for good reason: they can seriously cut down your hands-on cooking time.
-Crockpots, in particular, are very affordable and can cook large quantities of food at once.
-A slow cooker does take up some space but is well worth the sacrifice if you can commit to using it.
+Crockpots and Instant Pots are so popular right now, and for good reason.
+These two appliances can seriously squash your hands-on cooking time.
+Crockpots, in particular, are very affordable and can accommodate large quantities of food at once, which makes for great meal prepping.
+A slow cooker does take up some space but is well worth it—if you use it.

 Picking the right size crockpot is key.
-Slow cookers come in tiny, 2-quart sizes (perfect for a tailgate) all the way up to 10 quarts, and because the slow cooker needs to be filled at least halfway for proper cooking, having an appropriate size for your family (and how many leftovers you want) is crucial.
-A 4-5 quart slow cooker is typically appropriate for a family of two (with leftover) to four (no leftovers), whereas a 6-10 quart can accommodate larger families.
+Slow cookers come in tiny, 2-quart sizes (perfect for a tailgate) all the way up to 10 quarts.
+It can be tough to know what to buy.
+A slow cooker needs to be filled at least halfway to ensure proper cooking.
+A 4-5 quart slow cooker can accommodate a family of two (with leftovers) to four (no leftovers), whereas a 6-10 quart can accommodate larger families—leftovers TBD.